-For further information we encourage all our sub-tiers to take the online training provided through AIAG "Supply Chain Corporate Responsibility" training
+For further information we encourage all our sub-tiers to take the online training provided through AIAG "Supply Chain Corporate Responsibility" or participate in the UN Global Compact - Sustainable Development Goals.

 12.20 - Feasibility

 Conducting a feasibility review is a good business practice.
 In order to ensure the manufacturing facility are taking the actual steps required to build the product.
 ABC requests their Supplier to conduct an internal feasibility review on any new programs awarded or on new launches.